SpareCores/sc-www/src/assets/articles/sfscon-2024.md

 SFSCon is a conference with a focus on free software and the open source community, with a strong history of 20 years.
 It was a great pleasure to be part of it!

-My talk was about <a href="https://www.sfscon.it/talks/optimizing-cloud-compute-resources-with-spare-cores/" target="_blank" rel="noopener">Optimizing Cloud Compute Resources with Spare Cores</a>, and as all standard talks, it was limited to 15 minutes .. for which I prepared over 100 slides, so it was a bit of a challenge, but managed to deliver on time — inlcuding a few minutes for questions at the end.
-If you are interested in a quick intro on what are the Spare Cores components, this might be a good starting point:
+My talk was about <a href="https://www.sfscon.it/talks/optimizing-cloud-compute-resources-with-spare-cores/" target="_blank" rel="noopener">Optimizing Cloud Compute Resources with Spare Cores</a>, and as with all standard talks, it was limited to 15 minutes .. for which I prepared over 100 slides, so it was a bit of a challenge, but I managed to deliver on time — including a few minutes for questions at the end.
+If you are interested in a quick intro on what the Spare Cores components are, this might be a good starting point:

 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/1030650515?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture; clipboard-write" style="position:absolute;top:0;left:0;width:100%;height:100%;" title="SFSCON24 - Gergely Daroczi - Optimizing Cloud Compute Resources with Spare Cores"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>